Terms and Conditions for GroceryAid Event Bookings

 12. Exclusion of liability

-To the fullest extent permitted by law, GroceryAid excludes all liability for loss, injury or damage to persons or property at the event and any indirect or consequential loss.
-If GroceryAid is liable to you for any reason, GroceryAid’s total liability to you in relation to the event is limited to the amount of your fees received by GroceryAid.
+To the fullest extent permitted by law, we exclude all liability for any loss, injury or damage to persons or property at the event, including indirect or consequential loss.
+If we are found liable for any reason, our total liability will be limited to the amount of your payment for the event received by us.

 Overview: